Oct 13, 2019

 The video concludes with Charles Thomson claiming that Dan Reed hoped for a reaction akin to Harvey Weinstein, where multiple victims would speak out, creating a snowball effect that would destroy Michael Jackson's legacy.

 Branca's statement came in response to one of the accusers allegedly demanding more money and threatening to go public.
-While no names are disclosed, hints within the article suggest the five accusers, each receiving $3 million, are from the same family.
+While no names are disclosed, hints within the article suggest the five accusers, each receiving $3 million, are from the same family and previously defended Jackson as both children and adults.
 I would hazard a guess that Branca was concerned about further damage to Jackson's reputation and the estate's earnings, therefore he threw the hyenas a bone, hoping their intimidation tactics would discourage this individual from speaking out.

 The key point to note is that the estate was made aware of these new accusers in 2019, prior to settling in 2020.
 The video was released in August 2019, and it’s unlikely it was produced in just one or two weeks; at least multiple months of planning likely went into it.
 In short, the estate probably knew about these new accusers but chose to mislead viewers by asserting there were no new victims while mocking Dan Reed in the process.